ACPD participates in ‘You Drink. You Drive. You Lose.’

 Those driving under the influence of alcohol or other drugs endanger not only themselves, but also others with whom they share the road, such as passengers, other motorists, bicyclists and pedestrians.

-In 2017, alcohol and other drugs were implicated in 40 percent of crash deaths on Kansas roads.
+Alcohol and other drugs and generally implicated in 40 percent of crash deaths on Kansas roads.

 In the past five years, the average number of Kansas fatality crashes attributable to alcohol impairment is 23 percent, or almost one-quarter of all fatality crashes in the state, according to KDOT.